solatar/RegexToNfa/Documentation/ImplementationReport.md

 ## Implementation report ##

-The application has a graphic user interface implemented with JavaFx, and five other classes.
+The application has a graphic user interface implemented with JavaFx, a main class and five other classes.

+User enters a regular expression and a string to test against it.
+The regex is manipulated by two methods to enable building an automaton.
+First, the regex is checked for the need for concatenation symbols.
+This takes *O(n)* time where *n* is the length of the regex.
+Second, the regex is transformed into postfix notation with Shunting-Yard algorithm.
+This method uses stack and its worst-case time complexity and space complexity are *O(n)*.

-The main algorithm consists of two parts:
+The automata algorithm consists of two parts:

 1) construction of a non-deterministic finite automaton